indykite/indykite-sdk-web/README.md

     <img src="logo.png" alt="IndyKite logo" title="IndyKite.ID" align="right" width="200"/>
 </a>

-# IndyKite Client UI SDK
+# IndyKite Web SDK

-IndyKite is a cloud identity platform built to secure and manage human & non-person (IoT) identities and their data.
-This repository containts the JavaScript Library packages for [IndyKite Platform](https://indykite.com/) Client SDK.
+IndyKite is a cloud identity platform built to secure and manage human and non-person (IoT) identities and their data.
+This repository contains the JavaScript Library packages for [IndyKite Platform](https://indykite.com/) Web SDK.

 This library contains multiple client libraries for each service of the platform.